310mc/https-310mc.github.io-tl/source/_posts/aquarium/prologue.md

 but at the very least, i will help you out by carrying the garbage bag for you, anzu-san. i will help out as much as i can~

-hehe, leave it to me. i may not look it, but i have quite the strength~♪
+fufu, leave it to me. i may not look it, but i have quite the strength~♪
 {% endbubble %}

 <div class="msr-location">